rfo909/CFT/README.md

 - searching groups of files
 - deploying software with dependencies (ssh / scp)
+- start/stop services on sets of servers (PowerShell or SSH)
+- collect logfiles, unzipping zipped files, for searching
-- automate PowerShell commands both local and remote - saves a lot of typing
+- automate PowerShell commands - saves a lot of typing
-- running git and all other command-line programs (such as virsh for KVM)
-- collect and unzip archived log files, for searching
+- automate git checkin, checkout, ... or virsh to manage KVM

 Communication with remote hosts is done by running external programs, typically SSH, SCP and PowerShell in daughter processes (foreground or background).